felipepenha/git-plumbing/README.md

-# git-pumbling-recipes
+# git-plumbing-recipes
-Git pumbling, not the usual porcelain.
+Git plumbing, not the usual porcelain.